duckebosh/MCreator/index.md

 #  How to install

 The way to install MCruck is simple.
-Click Download / View on Github.
+Click 'View On Github' at the top of this page.

 ### Support or Contact